-0.804 mile; from Fairview Road to the northern Culpeper town limit
+0.8 mile; from Fairview Road to the Culpeper County line

-The primary purpose of this project is to improve Route 229 (North Main Street) in the town of Culpeper from two lanes to five lanes.
+The primary purpose of this project is to improve Route 229 (North Main Street) in the town of Culpeper from two to four lanes.

 This project originated in 1997 and at that time included the intersection improvement that later became the Route 229 roundabout project, completed in July 2015.
-The projects were split in 2008 at the request of the Town of Culpeper due to regained support of the locally administered Inner Loop project, now known as Colonel Jameson Boulevard, which was opened in December 2014.
+The projects were split in 2008 at the request of the town of Culpeper due to regained support of the locally administered Colonel Jameson Boulevard project, which was opened in December 2014.